ATHLETICS AND HAIR TISSUE MINERAL ANALYSIS

 vigorous exercise in this condition only slows regeneration.

-much benefit as vigorous exercise.
+as vigorous exercise.
+Involve your

-Exercise outside in the fresh air whenever possible.
-Flexibility is as important as strength
+the fresh air whenever possible.
+Flexibility

-and endurance.
-Stretching and deep
+is as important as strength and endurance.
+Stretching and deep breathing are vital for health.

 Walking,